Introduction to Machine Learning Algorithms

-To solve this kind of problems, programmers and scientist have developed some programs or algorithms that could be used on the data to make predictions.
+To solve this kind of problem, programmers and scientists have developed some programs or algorithms that could be used on the data to make predictions.
 These algorithms could be divided into linear and non-linear or tree-based algorithms.
-Linear algorithms like Linear Regression, Logistic Regression are generally used when there is a linear relationship between the feature and the target variable, whereas the data which exhibits non-linear patterns, the tree-based methods such as Decision Tree, Random Forest, Gradient Boosting, etc., are preferred.
+Linear algorithms like Linear Regression, Logistic Regression are generally used when there is a linear relationship between the feature and the target variable, whereas the data exhibits non-linear patterns, the tree-based methods such as Decision Tree, Random Forest, Gradient Boosting, etc., are preferred.

 There are numerous Machine Learning algorithms in the market currently, and it’s only going to increase considering the amount of research done in this field.
 Linear and Logistic Regression are generally the first algorithms you learn as a Data Scientist, followed by more advanced algorithms.